reactjs/React.NET/site/jekyll/getting-started/tutorial_aspnet4.md

   document.getElementById('content')
 );
 ```

+Note that in a real app, you should generate the URL server-side (via `Url.Action` call) and pass it down, or use [RouteJs](http://dan.cx/projects/routejs) rather than hard-coding it.
+This tutorial hard-codes it for simplicity.

 This component is different from the prior components because it will have to re-render itself.
 The component won't have any data until the request from the server comes back, at which point the component may need to render some new comments.